-Dump in half almond flour and mix.
+Dump in half of the almond flour and mix.
 Repeat steps 3 and 4.

 Unfold your puff pastry and lay flat on a clean surface.
 Cut a circle shape with a knife.
 If you want a perfect circle (but it doesn't need to be), you can trace your knife around a large bowl.
 Repeat with the other puff pastry sheet and set one aside.

-Mix the egg yolk with 2 tbsp of water and brush or spoon around the edges to ensure a good seal with the top layer of puff pastry.
+Mix the egg yolk with 2 tablespoons of water and brush or spoon around the edges to ensure a good seal with the top layer of puff pastry.